raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 	some_list[i] > some_list[i+1]
 	```

-- This should evaluate to `True` because the the 0th item of the list is larger than the first.
+This should evaluate to `True` because the the 0th item of the list is larger than the first.
 We can reset `i` and try it again:

 	```python
 	i = 1
 	some_list[i] > some_list[i+1]
 	```

-- This should evaluate to `False` as the 1st item of the list is not larger than the second.
+This should evaluate to `False`, as the 1st item of the list is not larger than the second.

-- You can try this inside a `for` loop so that every pair of items in the list is considered.
+You can try this inside a `for` loop so that every pair of items in the list is considered.
 Add the following lines to your **sorting.py** file.
-To start with you can just compare each item with next.
+To start with, you can just compare each item with the next:

 	```python
 	some_list = [6,2,5,1,7,4,9,3]